-The Sectoral Committee on Energy and Information, Communications and Technology Committee was established on Thursday 5th October, 2017, pursuant to the provisions of the Standing Order 203(1).
+The Sectoral Committee on Energy and ICT is one of the Sectoral Committee established pursuant to provisions of Standing Order 209 of the Nairobi City County Assembly Standing Orders.

-- Investigate, inquire into, and report on all matters relating to the mandate, management, activities, administration, operations and estimates of the department;
+- Investigate, inquire into, and report on all matters relating to the mandate, management, activities administration, operations and estimates of the assigned departments;

-- Study the programme and policy objectives of the department and the effectiveness of the implementation;
+- study the programme and policy objectives of departments and the effectiveness of the implementation;

-- Study, assess and analyze the relative success of the department as measured by the results obtained as compared with their stated objectives;
+- study, assess and analyse the relative success of the departments as measured by the results obtained as compared with their stated objectives;

-- Investigate and inquire into all matters relating to the department as they may deem necessary, and as may be referred to them by the county assembly;
+- investigate and inquire into all matters relating to the assigned departments as they may deem necessary, and as may be referred to them by the County Assembly;

 In the execution of its functions, the Committee is assisted by a Clerk Assistant who is a non-partisan officer, i.e serves all members of the Committee and representatives of all parties equally.